Ficool

 "A barrier?
 I didn't even show you that one yet."
 Augustus' eyes widened in realization.

-"You… you used it earlier…" zero says confidently
+"you used it earlier…" Zero said confidently

-A voice inside zero worries in her head.
+A voice inside Zero worries in her head.

 Augustus only activated it for a second… How did he master it so quickly?